Arcade (song): Release and promotion

-In Eurovision
+Eurovision

-On 28 January 2019, an allocation draw was held, which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
-The Netherlands were placed into the second semi-final, held on 16 May 2019, and were scheduled to perform in the second half of the show.
-Once all the competing songs for the 2019 contest had been released, the running order for the semi-finals was decided by the show's producers rather than through another draw, so that similar songs were not placed next to each other.
-The Netherlands performed from starting position 16 and qualified for the final.

-The performance of the song in Tel Aviv featured Laurence sitting behind an electric grand piano, with three backing vocalists supporting him offstage.
+On 14 May 2019, the second semi-final of the Eurovision Song Contest was held at the Expo Tel Aviv in Tel Aviv, hosted by the Israeli Public Broadcasting Corporation (IPBC/Kan).
+Laurence performed "Arcade" sixteenth on the evening, qualifying for the grand final.
+The performance of the song featured him sitting behind an electric grand piano, with three backing vocalists supporting him offstage.
 DeLange and the Netherlands' creative team decided that Laurence should sit behind a piano on stage, because, him being a singer-songwriter, they wanted to portray him on stage as a musician.
 Surrounding Laurence and his piano, smoke, water and lighting effects, reminiscent of the official music video, accompanied the performance.
-Reactions to the simplistic performance were mixed.
-The Telegraphs Charlotte Runcie found that "the song deserves to do well, but the pared-back staging was in danger of being forgettable".
-Heidi Stephens, reporter for The Guardian, found the Dutch performance "bleak, but hauntingly beautiful".
-Writing for The Independent, Rob Holley found that "Arcade" was well performed, and although he feared that the performance was underwhelming for Eurovision standards, he thought the Netherlands were the biggest contenders for victory.
-The BBC's commentator for the semi-finals, Rylan Clark-Neal, put the Netherlands in his top five.
 During the Eurovision week, the Netherlands remained a favourite to win the competition, according to the bookmakers; shortly before the contest's final, their chances of winning were as high as 46 percent.